-The two mobile home sites owned by Maidstone Borough Council and managed by Kent County Council, Water Lane and Stilebridge require significant investment.
-The budget in the capital programme for this project is £1m but this needs to be increased to allow for an increased project scope and the construction cost impacts brought about by the pandemic and Brexit.
-This report sets out the justification for this approach.
+The two mobile home sites owned by Maidstone Borough Council and managed by Kent County Council (KCC), Water Lane and Stilebridge require significant investment.
+The budget in the capital programme for this project is $\pounds 1m$ but this needs to be increased to allow for an increased project scope and the construction cost impacts brought about by the pandemic and Brexit.